-FIGURE 4: GDP PER PERSON EMPLOYED AND FOREIGN AID IN AFRICA, 2002-2018 the two figures, which is displayed as a scatter diagram in Figure 4; ceteris paribus economies with higher average GDP per person employed (inclusive growth indicator) obtain lower foreign aid and vice versa, this is also confirmed by Asongu & Nwachukwu (2016).
+The correlation between Inclusive growth and foreign aid is still a grey area in literature.
+An analysis from Figures 2 and 3, shows a particular pattern between the two figures, which is displayed as a scatter diagram in Figure 4; ceteris paribus economies with higher average GDP per person employed (inclusive growth indicator) obtain lower foreign aid and vice versa, this is also confirmed by Asongu & Nwachukwu (2016).
 Meaning, there is a negative liaison between GDP per person employed and foreign aid.
 This observation indicates how economies with better GDP per capita employment (for instance, Equatorial Guinea and Gabon) attract less foreign aid compared with countries with worse GDP per capita employment (for instance, Democratic Republic of Congo and Tanzania).